SERVE Day Nov. 19

 Learn more about these missions in the Serve section of our website or click here for a pdf of the missions directory.

-Another way to support Missions and Outreach Ministries at Hyde Park United Methodist is to purchase beautiful 2023 calendars created by church member, Pat Kelly.
-Calendars will be mailed to you.
+Another way to support Missions and Outreach Ministries at Hyde Park United Methodist is to purchase beautiful 2024 calendars created by church member, Pat Kelly.
+Calendars can be purchased at The Portico Cafe or purchased through Gifts For Good.

 Download our printable Gifts For Good order form or place your order online.